 The temperature may have started to drop in Canada, but these new winter wedding trends are heating up.
 ‘Tis the season for icy wedding portraits, snowy save the date cards, hot chocolate wedding favours and wintery wedding decor.
-If you’re on the hunt for the perfect way to give a nod to the frostiest season on your big day, we’ve got a few winter wedding ideas for your celebration.
+If you’re on the hunt for the perfect way to give a nod to the frostiest season on your big day, we’ve got the best winter wedding ideas for your celebration.

 Here are 25 of our favourite winter wedding ideas.